-- Strategic oversight of the implementation and effectiveness of the MHWB Policy. - Appointing an individual governor to oversee the school's arrangements for MHWB.
-The appointed Governor is Hugh Lloyd.
+- Strategic oversight of the implementation and effectiveness of the MHWB Policy. - Appointing an individual governor to oversee the school's arrangements for Safeguarding and Mental Health and Wellbeing.
+This is currently Huw Lloyd and Simon Black.

 4.1 The Headteacher is responsible for: